Over-the-Edge-Newspaper-Society/Event-Monitor/README.md

 - The Events tab exposes an “Extract with Gemini” button that calls `POST /posts/{id}/extract` and automatically stores the structured JSON payload under the matching post.
 - You can re-run extraction at any time; existing JSON is overwritten unless `overwrite=false` is supplied on the endpoint.
 - Enable the “auto extract” toggle on the Gemini card to process newly detected/approved event posts automatically (falls back to manual review if the call fails).
+- Gemini submits both the poster image and the Instagram caption (when available) to the prompt for richer context.

+### Exporting Extracted Events
+- Use `GET /events/export` (or the dashboard export button) to download all stored events.
+- Each club is returned once with `clubName`, profile URL, and an `events` array containing the original extractor payload plus metadata like Instagram post URL, caption, and a stable DB identifier.
+- Ideal for feeding downstream pipelines without touching the original prompt results; your workflow can merge the wrapper metadata with other systems on import.

 ## Frontend Setup
 1. Install dependencies and start the Vite dev server: